ferdjoukh/grimm/README.md

 ## Releases

-- [v1.0-d792018](https://github.com/ferdjoukh/grimm/releases/tag/v1.0-d792018) (sep 7th 2018).
+- [v1.0-d792018](https://github.com/ferdjoukh/grimm/releases/tag/v1.0-d792018) (September 7th 2018).
 This version contains all the code that was written between 2013 and 2017 on grimm.
 This means it is a classic version of grimm (Ecore meta-model, partial OCL support and 1-solution generation).

 # Overview